VarSell/iAmDeaf/README.md

 ##AAXC Settings
  - By default generates an nfo, cue, cover.
 Can be changed in config.json
- - Split (true/false)
+ - Split (true / false)
- - Backup (true/false)   //Backups the .voucher and .aaxc to "Audiobooks/bak" in case of future offline decryption.
+ - Backup (true / false)   //Backups the .voucher and .aaxc to "Audiobooks/bak" in case of future offline decryption.
 Enabled by default.

  The created Audiobooks will be added to the "Audiobooks" on the desktop.